 Visit the Haedong Yonggusa, a one-of-a-kind temple perched on the edge of the cliff overlooking the sea

-Most temples in the area are in the mountains, but this sanctuary breaks the mould of traditional temples with its seaside location.
-The temple preserves most of its unique religious traditions and harmonious presence with nature and is one of three temples that is devoted to the Goddess of Mercy in South Korea today.
-The temple housed a large statue of the Yacksayeorae Healing Buddha, making it a must-visit destination for those seeking good health.
+Many temples in Korea are in the mountains, but this sanctuary breaks the mould of traditional temples with its seaside location.
+This beautiful temple preserves most of its unique religious traditions and harmonious presence with nature and is one of three temples that is devoted to the Goddess of Mercy in South Korea today.
+The temple houses a large statue of the Yacksayeorae Healing Buddha, making it a must-visit destination for those seeking good health.